 MA: I am concerned.
 I think that there will be families who will want to “rush” through the home study process and potentially minimize the importance of it.
 It is our job to do our due diligence in the assessment process.
 The quality of the home study may be compromised some because there is definitely a benefit to completing a home study for a family who knows the child they want to adopt, as they can really prepare for that type of child.
 It’s harder to approve a family for a wide range of ages and needs.

-In Part Two (next week), Hanlon, Avery and Fields outline the hallmarks of a good home study, what families should look for in a provider, and pitfalls to avoid.
+Read Part 2 Now, an outline the hallmarks of a good home study, what families should look for in a provider, and pitfalls to avoid.